sensu-plugins/documentation/development/create_a_release.md

 ### Testing

-1. Pull the repo locally and build the gem `gem build <gemspec>`
+1. Pull the repo locally and build the gem `gem build <gemspec>` and make sure it builds without errors.
-1. Launch the included vagrant box `vagrant up`
-1. For each supported version of ruby install the gem and verify that it was a clean install and all dependencies are resolved
 1. Exit out of the vagrant box and cleanup `vagrant destroy --force`

 ### Create A Release